 Skin acts as a barrier to the outside world.
 It acts as the first defence against harmful microbes.
 It also helps to regulate body temperature and removes excess waste in the form of sweat.

-Which is the heaviest organ of human body?
+Which is the heaviest organ of the human body?

-The heaviest organ of human body is the skin.
+The heaviest organ of the human body is the skin.
 It weighs around 4.5 kgs.